cloyd88/corporate.robojackets.org/index.md

 - [Bylaws](https://drive.google.com/file/d/1Nm9xpIIiznrOYsQsehvWmgUdIhvd08BZ/view)

 ## Officers and Directors
 The board of directors is a group of volunteer Georgia Tech alumni that provide guidance, oversight, and administrative support to the corporation.
-Officer positions are noted in parentheses.
+Officer positions and director terms are noted in parentheses.

 ### Officers
 - Jonathan Spalten <small>(President)</small>